ericklein/powered_air_quality/README.md

 - ![Example 1](readme/co2_scale_1.png)
 - ![Example 2](readme/co2_scale_2.png)
 - ![Example 3](readme/co2_scale_3.jpg)
+- US NIOSH (1987) recommendations:
+    - 250-350 ppm - normal outdoor ambient concentrations
+    - 600 ppm - minimal air quality complaints
+    - 600-1,000 ppm - less clearly interpreted
+    - 1,000 ppm - indicates inadequate ventilation; complaints such as headaches, fatigue, and eye and throat irritation will be more widespread; 1,000 ppm should be used as an upper limit for indoor levels
 #### Impact on health
 - [CO2 and indoor air quality](readme/CO2_and_indoor_air_quality.pdf)
 #### Sensors